PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 ![unleash](../images/blog/open-source-feature-flags/unleash.png)

 [Unleash](https://www.getunleash.io/) lets you safely test and release new features with defined rules.
 The platform removes pressure from developers and lets them play around with features safely.
-The Canary release feature allows you to strategically manage gradual rollouts, identify issues and use kill switches to roll back in seconds.
+The [canary release](/tutorials/canary-release) feature allows you to strategically manage gradual rollouts, identify issues and use kill switches to roll back in seconds.
 Unleash is not an analytics platform, and you’ll need to connect a third-party platform to visualize analytics on experiments like A/B tests.

 ### Who is Unleash for?